 “The cross is understood more as the eucharist celebrated by the priest than the once and for all sacrifice of Jesus on Calvary… Catholics are not used to “listening” as their primary way of receiving a message; their religious mindset is shaped to see and experience through the other senses (e.g. sight, touch, taste) and in the context of community.”

-Someone hasn’t been to Mass before.
+Someone hasn’t experienced a sacramental theophany that is the Mass before.
 If this is the best the evangelical Sydney Anglicans have to offer, then perhaps the Reformation is not relevant after all.